 The Building Professionals Board accredits category E1 certifiers who can inspect barriers to swimming pools and spa pools and issue a certificate of compliance.

-Read this FAQ for information on:
+Read our FAQs for information on:

 - becoming an E1 – Accredited Certifier – Swimming Pool Certification